-In 2022 we were able to have our usual activities that once again saw parents and carers participation.
-These activities were well supported and quite successful.
-Parents were able to provide positive feedback about the opportunities they were able to engage with other parents and teachers and to be involved in their children's education and school life.
-This included: Three Parent Teacher interviews opportunities face to face and via zoom, Stage Family BBQs, P&F meetings held every term, canteen, swimming carnival, class excursion, second hand uniform shop, St Patrick's Day celebrations, Mother's Day, Father's Day and Grandparent's Day, Wellbeing week each term, Kinder transition program and Teacher Appreciation Day.
+In 2023 we were able to host a variety of activities that once again saw parent and carer participation.
+These activities were well-supported and quite successful.
+Parents were able to provide positive feedback about the opportunities they were able to engage with other parents and teachers and be involved in their children's education and school life.
+This included: Three Parent Teacher interview opportunities that were conducted either face to face and via Zoom, Family BBQs, P&F meetings held every term, canteen, swimming carnival, class excursion, second-hand uniform shop, St Patrick's Day celebrations, Mother's Day, Father's Day and Grandparent's Day, Well-being week each term, Kinder transition program and Teacher Appreciation Day.